mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

 #### 3. Kotlin related:<a name="kotlin-related"></a>
    - What could be done with errors like "Kotlin Error : Could not find org.jetbrains.kotlin:kotlin-stdlib-jre7:1.0.7"?
-     - do these in build.grade of your app replace
+     - In your build.grade, replace
         ```
          implementation "org.jetbrains.kotlin:kotlin-stdlib-jre7:$kotlin_version"
         ```